 Disclosure: This 3 Days in Taipei guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 If you’ve never been to Taipei, Taiwan’s bustling and unapologetically hip capital, or you are planning a trip, this Taipei visitor guide is for you.

 Taipei is a city where the traditional and modern coexist, it’s super convenient and safe to travel, and literally everyone is obsessed with food.
 Read on to find out the best things to see, activities to do, and foods to eat when you step foot in this mesmerizing East-Asian metropolis!
 We hope this info will help you plan your Taipei itinerary!

 How to Spend 3 Days in Taipei: Table of Contents

 Included in this guide, Nick has picked out the best things to see, do, and eat in Taipei on your first trip to the city.
 The activities listed here are perfect if you have three days to spend in Taipei: you’ll be busy, but not run off your feet.
 If you have less time, pick and choose from the suggestions below.
 And if you have more time, spread the activities out for a more relaxed pace.

 - What to Eat in Taipei

 Before You Go: Consider a Taipei Attraction Pass and a SIM Card

 ✓ Many more attractions & other offers